ekr-components/countUp/README.md

 ## How does this work?

-Basically, it takes the number in the string, divides it by 100, then animated through those 100 intervals.
+Basically, it takes the number in the string, divides it by 100, then animates through those 100 intervals.